vigna/sync-cell-slice-rs/README.md

 Cells and slices that are accessible from multiple threads.

-Sometimes, multiple threads needs to access a place, or an element of a slice, without the need of the guarantees of atomic operations, because the absence of data races is guaranteed externally (e.g., each threads writes to a different element of the slice).
+Sometimes, multiple threads needs to access a place or an element of a slice without atomic operations because the absence of data races is guaranteed externally (e.g., each threads writes to a different element of the slice).

 This small crate implements a solution based on a [`SyncCell<T>`] newtype with base type [`Cell<T>`].
 Contrarily to [`Cell<T>`], [`SyncCell<T>`] can be shared